Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 • Analysing government/agency self-assessments in terms of the relevance of action taken to the intent of the recommendation, and the accuracy of claims.

-• Prioritising recommendations requiring further action and response according to the degree to which they could reduce incarceration rates; increases safety in custody and advance Aboriginal self-determination.
+• Prioritising recommendations requiring further action and response according to the degree to which they could reduce incarceration rates, increase safety in custody and advance Aboriginal self-determination.

 Project phases